thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 You will:

 - Replace the current chained service invocation calls that you created in the `pizza-storefront` service with a Workflow process.
-- Add an external event to validate the quality of the pizza after the cooking proces is done.
+- Add an external event to validate the quality of the pizza after the cooking process is done.
 - Query for the workflow status, pause, resume, and cancel the run.

 <img src="../../imgs/workflow.png" width=75%>